Sturmflut/sturmflut.github.io/_posts/2015-06-12-a-dream-in-numbers.markdown

 * traveled approximately (actually quite exactly) 229.000 kilometres by air, 50.000 kilometres by train, 44.000 kilometres by car/bus and 2500 kilometres by sea, for a total of more than 325.000 kilometres

-* been on 94 international flights, 25 of them in 2013 alone and 14 in 2015 already
+* been on 94 international flights, 25 of them in 2013 alone and 14 in 2015 already, the shortest just 192 (Phu Quoc - Can Tho) and the longest around 10.200 kilometres (Frankfurt - Singapore)

 * spent approximately 318 hours (more than 13 days) in-flight

 * used 60 different airports

-* used Frankfurt Airport 25 times
+* started or landed in Frankfurt Airport 25 times

 * actually spent 83 days (I had to check twice!) living on boats